fontexD/k8s/sidero/README.md

 Now to the fun part! defining and creating our cluster!

-First is to get the ip or the node that is in the server-farm for Sidero
+First is to get the ip from the node that is in the server-farm for Sidero
 ```
 kubectl get servers
 ```